webix-hub/gitbook-webix-jet/README.md

 };
 ```

-In the above code, we have described a layout with two columns.
+In the above code, there is a layout with two columns.
 At the top of the file, we are providing the list of dependencies, which we will use in this layout.

-Open the path *index.html#!/top*, and you’ll see the page with *start* view inside of the *top* one.
+Open the path *index.html#!/top*, and you’ll see the page with the *start* view inside of *top*.

 ## Creating Subviews

-As it’s already been said, our app consists of a single page.
+As it has already been said, our app consists of a single page.
 How is the process of views manipulation organized?

-Let’s check out the following code:
+Check out the following code:

 ```js
 //views/top.js

 export default {
 	cols:[
 		{ view:"menu" },